smucclaw/documentation/docs/transpilers-json-schema.rst

 Date
 ^^^^

 Date translates into a string with formatting information.
-Again adding a new field in L4
+The field ``dob`` for date of birth

 .. csv-table::
     :widths: 8, 12, 8, 15, 15

     "DECLARE", "Person",,,
-    "HAS", "birthday", "IS A", "Date"
+    "HAS", "dob", "IS A", "Date"

 becomes as follows in the JSON Schema